dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 <i class="fa fa-key key-header"> </i> <strong> Key information </strong>

-* Using the `show` keyword,
-you can import only the classes, functions, or properties you need.
+* Using the `show` keyword, you can import only the classes, functions, or properties that you need.

 * `Random` provides a random number generator.